omeka/omeka-s-enduser/sites/site_navigation.md

 ![Editing navigation with a drawer on the right side of the screen for adding links](../sites/sitesfiles/sitenav_add2.png)

+The topmost item in the navigation is the main page for your site.

 ## Adding Navigation
 To add a link you can use the *Add a custom link* drop-down on the right hand drawer to add either:
- - a *Custom URL* to any web address; or
+ * a *Custom URL* to any web address; or
- - a Browse page for items on your site.
+ * a Browse page for items on your site

 Or you can add one of your [pages](../sites/site_pages.md), which should be listed in the right-hand drawer below the *Add a custom link* dropdown.
 If you need to find a specific page, begin typing the page title in the search box with the helper text *Filter pages* which appears directly below the text “Add a link to a site page.”